RetroPie/RetroPie-Docs/docs/3do.md

 ***
 ## Emulator: [lr-4do](https://github.com/libretro/4do-libretro) (EXPERIMENTAL)

 Note that this is experimental- even with an overclocked RPi2 it was incredibly laggy and slow.
 Definitely won't be coming out of experimental any time soon.
-It can be installed from the experimental menu of the setup script.
+It can be installed from the experimental menu of the [RetroPie Setup Script](Updating RetroPie).

 ## ROMS
 Accepted File Extensions: **.iso**